Courses proposed for the GenEd curriculum at IU Bloomington should satisfy the following:

 - Foundation courses must be offered every spring and fall semester during the regular academic year.

-- Breadth of Inquiry courses must be offered at least once every four years.
+- Breadth of Inquiry courses and World Cultures courses must be offered at least once every four years.

-- Currently there is no rule governing the frequency of world language and culture courses.
+- Currently there is no rule governing the frequency of world language courses.

 - A single 5-cr. course intended to fulfill the entire GenEd requirement for Natural and Mathematical Sciences (5-6 cr.) must include a substantial lab component.